- Discover Dawn Avatar Cafe: Tokyo’s Most Unique Robot Experience - 10 July 2026

 My Total Spend for the Whole Trip

-Considering my visit to USJ cost me about AU$650, which is a little over US$400 or £330, and that was just one day in the park and one night’s hotel, I don’t think that’s too bad!
+Considering my visit to USJ that year cost me about US$400, and that one day in the park and one night in a cheap hotel, I don’t think that’s too bad!